DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-5/atk-setup/index.md

 ---

-## A Quick Hands‑On With the Example Files

-1. Import one of ATK’s B‑format examples to a four‑channel track, routing it to your B‑format bus. ([Ambisonic Toolkit][2])
-2. Insert Rotate/Tilt/Tumble on the bus and automate a slow yaw sweep; listen for stable localization as the entire field rotates. ([Ambisonic Toolkit][4])
-3. Add a binaural decoder on a decoder track and monitor on headphones; then switch to a UHJ or 5.0 decoder to hear how the same field translates. ([Ambisonic Toolkit][4])

-This simple pass demonstrates ATK’s central idea: one authored field, many faithful views. ([Ambisonic Toolkit][1])

----

 ## Exporting Without Painting Yourself Into a Corner

 When it’s time to deliver, render stems from your decoder tracks (stereo/UHJ/binaural/5.0, etc.) while also keeping a clean B‑format master for future re‑decoding.
 Reaper’s stem‑rendering workflow and track‑based decoders make this straightforward—even at higher channel counts—without re‑wiring the session. ([DXARTS][5])